While soccer players may not be known for glamorous nails, it’s not uncommon to see some sporting beautiful nail designs.

 They have lives outside of soccer and use nails as a way to express themselves.

 Furthermore, it’s quite common to get nails done for an event.
-Regardless of the reason for getting nails done, it’s normal to try to keep the style as long as possible.
+Regardless of the reason for getting nails done, trying to keep the style as long as possible is normal.

 It’s expensive to get gel or acrylic nails, and even soccer players may want to enjoy the style for a bit.